A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - Should I buy tickets now or wait?
 Will ticket prices go up or down?

-- How can I be guaranteed to see Novak Djokovic, Carlos Alcaraz, Coco Gauff, Arena Sabalenka or any other favorite player?
+- How can I be guaranteed to see Carlos Alcaraz, Jannik Sinner, Novak Djokovic, Aryna Sabalenka, Coco Gauff — or Serena Williams if she plays?!

 - What kind of matches (and how many) can I expect to see on certain days (in Ashe, Armstrong, Grandstand, etc)?